Northern Railway (Western Australia): Northampton Line

 Opening in 1879 the Northern Line originated as a service between Geraldton port and mines at Northampton.
 It later extended to Ajana.

 It was the first government built railway in Western Australia; other lines had been built prior to this date, but they were privately built.
 The Northampton line was serviced by two Fairlie double ended steam engines (which were some of the few to run in Australia) and two Kitson engines.
 The Northampton line was closed in 1957.

 Midland Railway

 In 1886 the government of Western Australia contracted West Australian Midland Land and Railway Syndicate to build the Midland Railway of Western Australia line between Guildford and Walkaway.
-The contract was authorised under the Guildford–Greenough Flats (Walkaway) Railway Act of 1886, and included a grant of Crown land in return for construction.
+The contract was authorised under the Guildford–Greenough Flats Railway Act 1886, and included a grant of Crown land in return for construction.
 From Walkaway to Geraldton there was no Crown land available to grant and the government employed Edward V. H. Keane to construct this section for them completing the link from Perth to Northampton line, which opened 1 July 1887.